melinda-z/CI-MS2-MovieQuiz/testing.md

 - Footer Arrow

-  Tested the footer arrow is clickable, and it toggles the footer shown and hidden.
+  Tested the footer arrow is clickable, and it toggles the footer between shown and hidden.

 - Footer